ekraffmiller/CodeOne2019/README.md

-# What's new with Spark on Kubernetes
+# What's new with Apache Spark on Kubernetes
 CodeOne 2019
 Contains Slides, scripts and source code for CodeOne presentation